 UNIT 1 | INTRODUCTION TO PAEDIATRIC FIRST AID

-In Unit One, we outline the main aims and responsibilities of anyone who may be required to deliver paediatric first aid.
-We summarise the legal obligations regarding first aid provision in the workplace and explain what should be in any first aid box.
+We summarise the legal obligations regarding first aid provision in the workplace, and explain what should be maintained in any first aid box.

 UNIT 2 | PAEDIATRIC LIFE SUPPORT

 In our second learning unit, you will learn how to recognise a medical emergency, developing your understanding what to do in a situation that involves performing first aid on children.